 Applications and Software

-For many young people Apps for Good is the first step to a career in technology
+For many young people, Apps for Good is the first step towards a career in technology.

 Bringing computing to life

 Every year, primary and secondary schools deliver Apps for Good to a new group of learners.
 The charity provides the course content, training for teachers and access to their network of expert volunteers free of charge.
 Once trained, the young people use their newfound skills to create a mobile, web or social app that can solve a problem close to their heart.
 These often highlight food poverty, climate change and mental health issues.
-Shortlisted teams go to London in June to present their app at a Dragons Den style event.
+Shortlisted teams present their app at an online Dragons' Den style event.
 They pitch to a selected audience which includes industry professionals.

 Apps to meet needs